 The Marie Skłodowska-Curie scheme includes Individual Fellowships intended to add significantly to the development of the best and most-promising researchers active in Europe.
 These are for trans-national researchers, including researchers coming to Europe and those moving within Europe.
-The deadline for the next round of Individual Fellowhips has not yet been announced, but we expect it to be in September 2021.
-If interested in applying, please contact an ICG staff member with a connection to the proposed research no later than 7 August 2021.
+The deadline for the next round of Individual Fellowhips is 12 October 2021.
+If interested in applying, please contact an ICG staff member with a connection to the proposed research no later than 21 August 2021.

 Brexit does not affect the eligibility of UK nationals and/or UK institutes to apply for, or to act as a host for Marie Skłodowska-Curie actions in the 2021 round of applications.